httplab/opman/guides/01_basic_service.md

 ## Raising and rescuing errors

 Service class does not deal with errors.
-You need to raise and rescue errors by himself.
+You need to raise and rescue errors by your own.
 Do it whatever you want but keep in mind that it is not recommended to catch errors inside service classes without subsequent re raising them.